lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 #### Example 6
 <
-There won’t be any additional charges to include a Cookie Banner for the APEX Website.
+There won’t be any additional charges to include a Cookie Banner for the xxx Website.
 The vendor wants to confirm if the attached video shows what we are looking for, and if we have any requirements for the Cookie Banner.
 >
 Can you clarified with the vendor on the followings: